More than half of all people with cancer have radiation treatment, either alone or in combination with surgery and chemotherapy.

 This procedure is used to treat parts of the brain where standard surgery would be difficult or impossible.
 The radiation oncology team can deliver a single dose of radiation to a tumor or several tumors, while minimizing radiation to healthy tissue.
 Stereotactic radiosurgery offers a minimally invasive alternative to neurosurgery and conventional radiation treatment for some brain tumors.

 Even the smallest lesions in the lung, liver or spine can be treated with stereotactic body radiation.
-The Novalis TX offers the advantage of a high definition "multileaf collimator."
+The linear accelerator offers the advantage of a high definition "multileaf collimator."
 This device can precisely outline the targeted treatment area to receive radiation down to 2.5 mm.
 Physicians can deliver a high dose to a targeted area during a shorter treatment period.
-This technique can be more effective than traditional radiation therapy, is completely non-invasive when delivered on the new Novalis at Smilow Cancer Hospital's Greenwich Hospital Campus, and spares normal tissues.

 Soothing environment facilitates care